Hook Up Wire

 Working With WesBell

 The copper MC feeder cable from WesBell Electronics is available in many different sizes and configurations.
 As you can purchase it by the foot, you can easily order any odd length of our MC cable that you need.
+We supply MC cable connectors and many other wire and cable products.
 We can also save you time through a range of processing services, like cutting, stripping and twisting, so you can put your wire to work as soon as you get it.
 We offer quick turnarounds and quality results, with processes refined over the last 30 years we’ve been in business.

 Click the links above to view our copper MC cables, or reach out to us if you have any questions!